telerik/fiddler-everywhere-docs/knowledge-base/how-to-view-web-session-summary.md

 ## Solution

-This section lists the available **Live Traffic** columns and the type of information their data provides.
+This section lists the available **Live Traffic** columns and the type of information that they provide.
+Each colum can be explictly shown/hide through the **more** option (three vertical dots next to the column name).
+The column names are also identical to the filters in the [**Advanced Filters**]({%slug how-to-filter-traffic%}#advanced-filters) section.

 ### ID(#)

 An auto-generated identification number for the currently listed sessions.

 ### Protocol